AP Interview: Biden says a recession is 'not inevitable'

 The president said he saw reason for optimism with the 3.6% unemployment rate and America’s relative strength in the world.

+Biden’s Oval Office is filled with the portraits of presidents who faced crises that have imperiled the country, and the president acknowledged there were parallels to his own situation.
+A picture of Franklin Delano Roosevelt hangs over his fireplace, a place of prominence because the historian Jon Meacham told Biden that no president had come into office with the economy in such dire circumstances.
+There is also a painting of Abraham Lincoln, who became president with a nation brutally divided and on the verge of the Civil War.

-“Be confident, because I am confident we’re better positioned than any country in the world to own the second quarter of the 21st century,” Biden said.
-“That’s not hyperbole, that’s a fact.”
+“Be confident,” Biden said.
+“Because I am confident.
+We’re better positioned than any country in the world to own the second quarter of the 21st century.”

 Biden’s bleak assessment of the national psyche comes as voters have soured on his job performance and the direction of the country.
 Only 39% of U.S. adults approve of Biden’s performance as president, according to a May poll from The Associated Press-NORC Center for Public Research, dipping from already negative ratings a month earlier.

 Overall, only about 2 in 10 adults said the U.S. is heading in the right direction or that the economy is good, both down from about 3 in 10 in April.
-Those drops were concentrated among Democrats, with just 33% within the president’s party saying the country is headed in the right direction, down from 49% in April.
+Those drops were concentrated among Democrats, with just 33% within the president’s party saying the country is headed in the right direction.

+Biden said Republican social policies were contributing to public anxieties.
+He suggested GOP lawmakers could face consequences in the midterms if the Supreme Court overturns Roe v.
+Wade, possibly removing national protections for abortion access.
+Voters will consider the “failure of this Republican Party to be willing” to respond to “the basic social concerns of the country,” the president said.

 The president outlined some of the hard choices he has faced, saying the U.S. needed to stand up to Russian President Vladimir Putin for invading Ukraine in February even though tough sanctions imposed as a result of that war have caused gas prices to surge, creating a political risk for Biden in an election year.
 He called on oil companies to think of the world’s short-term needs and increase production.

-Asked why he ordered the financial penalties against Moscow that have disrupted food and energy markets globally, Biden said he made his calculation as commander in chief rather than as a politician thinking about the election.
+Asked why he ordered the financial penalties against Moscow that have disrupted food and energy markets globally, Biden said he made his calculation as commander in chief rather than as a politician thinking about elections.

 “I’m the president of the United States,” he said.
-“It’s what’s best in the country.
+“It’s not about my political survival.
+It’s about what’s best for the country.
 No kidding.
 No kidding.
 So what happens?
-What happens if the strongest power in NATO, the organizational structure we put together, walked away from Russian aggression?”
+What happens if the strongest power, NATO, the organizational structure we put together, walked away from Russian aggression?”

 Biden spun out the possibility of chaos in Europe if an unimpeded Russia kept moving deeper into the continent, China was emboldened to take over Taiwan and North Korea grew even more aggressive with its nuclear weapon ambitions.